Why Are Pets Good for Seniors?

 Consider the following questions to determine if a pet could be good for you or an older adult you know.

 • Have you had a pet before?
 Experienced pet owners make the best candidates.
 If you’re not pet-experienced, how open are you to change?
-Those who are set in their ways sometimes struggle to adopt an animal into their daily routine.
+Those who are set in their ways sometimes struggle to add an animal into their daily routine.

 • What age pet is appropriate?
 Puppies and kittens are adorable, but they also require more intense care and training.
 It’s important to consider that some animals, like certain birds, have long life spans.
 Older pets are often already trained and make wonderful companions.